GrayHatGuy/picopasco-wio/README.md

 # picopasco-wio
 port of picopasco mixing to WIO added onboard sensors for sound, light, and accelerometer.
+Reads 11 sensors and controls 4+ relays.

 ## Instructions:
 - Add SGP30 and SHT4X I2C sensors otherwise it will fail startup - blank terminal